Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 ## Installation
+Please ensure you have Python 3 installed, I recommend Anaconda [https://www.anaconda.com/distribution/] as it will allow you to create environments for Python 2 as well (which is required to run Macleod Alpha).

 1. Please install Prover9 and Mace4 found at [https://www.cs.unm.edu/~mccune/prover9/gui/v05.html]

 For Windows, download the file: **Prover9-Mace4-v05-setup.exe** and follow the given instructions to download MSVCP71.DLL as well